Read up on KIMAA’s senior Kyokushin instructors:

 Sensei Alex Lloyd

 Sempai Alex graduated from Knox in 2009 as a brown belt.
 He formally began taking classes in 2010, employed by the school as the Karate Master-in-Charge until 2012.
 Sempai Alex was graded to 1st Dan in 2011 and to 2nd Dan in 2014.

-Sempai Alex taught at the 2017 North Coast Seminar, teaches Karate and Kobudo at Sydney seminars, makes guest instructor appearances at Knox weekend classes and helps teach the General Classes at Turramurra Dojo, as well as running the KIMAA website.
+Sempai Alex taught at the 2017 North Coast Seminar, teaches Karate and Kobudo at Sydney seminars, makes guest instructor appearances at Knox weekend classes and assists with the General Classes at Turramurra Dojo, as well as running the KIMAA website.
 He wrote an essay on the role of teaching in the development of a martial artist and was graded to 3rd Dan in 2018 by Hanshi Howard Lipman.

 Sempai Wally Gray